 Raphael: I think retail is going to be one of the biggest drivers of the Nigerian economy.
 It has to be, it’s such a large population.
 20 million in Lagos and 170 million around Nigeria.
 We have to facilitate commerce among ourselves.
 So the question then becomes are we able to use e-businesses to facilitate this.
 I think we have enough key crops of people.
 What we need to do is be smart with business so we do not lose money while trying to build an economy around retail online.
 A couple of years from now, I don’t know what percentage of people will be online but certainly more and more people will be shopping online.

-Gbolahan: Anywhere in the world, retail plays a huge part of the economy.
+Gbolahan: Anywhere in the world, retail plays a huge part in the economy.
 I don’t think Nigeria will be anything different.
 So whether that is more physical stores or more online stores coming up, that will continue to happen for as long as we’re here and many years after we’re gone.
 The question now is, will more of that trade now be done online?
 The answer is yes.
 For as long as the internet is more accessible to people in Nigeria, you’ll find that online commerce will continue to grow.
-Without doubt, the future is bright for eCommerce in Nigeria.
+Without a doubt, the future is bright for eCommerce in Nigeria.